devl0pr/light/chapter1.md

 David replied:

 “You're the one who called me.
-Shouldn't I be asking that question?”
+Shouldn’t I be asking that question?”

 Takashi smiled slightly.